The Clearance Shelf

 check to see

-if your garden space
+if my garden space

-allows you to save
+allows me to save

 more plants headed for